Marie Louise Burgess-Ware: Nursing writings

-Short Stories
+Short stories

 Ave Maria: A Tale.
-Boston, Press of the Monthly Review, 1895

 Burgess-Ware was the author of Ave Maria: A Tale, a short story written in 1895.
 The story focuses on Marguerite Earle, a faithful Catholic woman described as having blue eyes and "soft brown ringlets".
 The main plot of the story is the conflict Marguerite has when she falls in love with a man named Ronald Ives, who does not share her same religious beliefs as a Presbyterian.
 Marguerite decides to focus on her nursing career, and wills away the love she has for Ronald, but her feelings persist.
 It is revealed that Ronald is later married to a woman named Corrine Payne and has a child with her as Marguerite ends up being the nurse tasked with keeping the child alive.
 The child dies, but first Marguerite makes sure to bless it, as it was never baptized.
 They part ways once again, but Ronald is convinced by Corrine to be baptized, to which Marguerite ends up being present for.
 In the end, the two never reconcile, and Marguerite dies.
 The last scene pans to Ronald with gray hair weeping over her grave.